Easy Black Bean Chili

 This super easy Black Bean Chili has been my go-to chili for years!
 Perfect on a chilly winter’s night, game day, or whenever warm comfort food is needed!

 I’m not super picky, but I’m also not very fond of kidney beans as my chili beans.
 When I swapped them out for black beans in my chili, I knew I was onto something!
 This Easy Chili Recipe is perfect on a chilly autumn or winter’s night or for game day!

 When I asked Bill if he wanted Chili or Baked Potato Soup on Super Bowl Sunday, there was no hesitation when he answered.
 It’s always game day chili for the Super Bowl.
-I usually just saute up some onions, garlic, and ground beef, season liberally with cumin, chili powder and whatever catches my fancy, and dump in cans of tomatoes, tomato sauce or paste and beans.
+I usually just saute up some onions, garlic, and ground beef, season liberally with cumin, chili powder, and whatever catches my fancy, and dump in cans of tomatoes, tomato sauce, or tomato paste, and beans.
 It never tastes the same.
 It’s always good, and sometimes amazing.

 I decided it was time to brand my own recipe.
 I have never been a fan of kidney beans, so I knew I’d feature black beans in this version.
 They’re so much better!

 How to Make the Best Chili

 I lined up the cans and spices and jotted notes as I sprinkled and poured.
 Bill and I thought this was a splendid batch of chili, though he wasn’t thrilled I was using his “good beer” to pour into soup.
 I now have a less appealing brand of beer in the fridge for cooking.